kiischti/enviro-pi/README.md

 I forked this project from the original author to wokr a bit further on the data presentation.
 The original project can be fount at  https://github.com/odlevakp/enviro-pi

-I wanted something to monitor my room temperature and humidity, so I wrote this simple web-based weather station for Raspberry Pi and SenseHat.

-Very "raw", fixes and PRs welcome!

 ### Hardware requirements

 * Raspberry Pi 3